SphericalLabs/OpenSoundLab/README.md

 OpenSoundLab will be available at Meta Quest's Early Access soon.
 We won't publish new apk binaries here from now on, but OpenSoundLab is open-source under the OSLLv1 license, so you can modify and build the app from the code here at GitHub.

 ### Build instructions
-* Download the latest tagged version from the releases https://github.com/SphericalLabs/OpenSoundLab/releases and unzip it
-* Alternatively, you can clone the repository and checkout the desired tag manually
+* Clone the repository and checkout the desired tag manually.
+Please note that the Releases page is outdated.
 ```
 git clone https://github.com/SphericalLabs/OpenSoundLab
 cd OpenSoundLab